-MOBILE PHONES
+MOBILE PHONES & AIR PODS

-Pupils are allowed to bring mobiles into school as long as they are switched off and out of sight but they do so at their own risk.
-There is no need for any pupil to contact parents/carers on their mobile during the school day.
-In an emergency pupils or parents can contact each other through the official school channels.
-It is necessary to restrict the use of mobile phones as they can cause a number of problems:

-Mobiles can distract pupils during lesson time from the work that they should be doing.
+Students are allowed to bring mobiles into school as long as they are switched off and out of sight but they do so at their own risk.
+There is no need for any student to contact parents/carers on their mobile during the school day.
+In an emergency students or parents can contact each other through the official school channels.
+It is necessary to restrict the use of mobile phones as they can cause a number of problems: Mobiles and Air Pods can distract students during lesson time from the work that they should be doing.

-- Mobiles present an online safety risk... - Mobiles could be used in school to bully other pupils. - Mobiles could be used to record incidents of bullying or fights.
-These recordings could have then been placed on social media. - Children could text each other in lessons and make arrangements to truant. - Pupils have contacted parents when they have had a "falling-out" in their friendship groups.
+- Mobiles present an online safety risk. - Mobiles could be used in school to bully other students. - Mobiles could be used to record incidents of bullying or fights.
+These recordings could have then been placed on social media. - Children could text each other in lessons and make arrangements to truant. - Students have contacted parents when they have had a "falling-out" in their friendship groups.
 Parents have arrived at school demanding the situation be sorted when teachers have been unaware of any problem.
-Pupils should know to speak to a teacher or their Progress Leader in these circumstances so the matter can be dealt with appropriately. - Pupils could use mobiles to contact parents regarding illness.
-Parents have picked up the pupils from school and the school has not been aware the pupil has left the premises.
+Students should know to speak to a teacher or their Progress Leader in these circumstances so the matter can be dealt with appropriately. - Students could use mobiles to contact parents regarding illness.
+Parents have picked up the students from school and the school has not been aware the student has left the premises.